Bahamas travel advice

 Traffic drives on the left.

-You can drive in The Bahamas with your valid Canadian driver’s licence up to 90 days.
+You can drive in The Bahamas with your valid Canadian driver’s licence for up to 90 days.
 If you intend to stay longer in the country, you must obtain a Bahamian driver’s licence.

 In case of an accident, you must remain at the scene and not move your vehicle until the police arrive.